- Admissions requirements differ between graduate programs. Visit the Programs page for specific requirements for your

 The University of Massachusetts does not require TOEFL from U.S. citizens.
 Permanent residents whose undergraduate institution is outside of the United States and not from an English speaking country will be required to demonstrate their English language proficiency by sitting for TOEFL.
 The minimum TOEFL score as set by the Graduate Council is 80, although many graduate programs expect higher scores for admission, particularly if financial assistance is required.
 TOEFL scores are valid for two years from anticipated date of entrance.
 The Institutional Code for the University of Massachusetts Amherst is 3917.
 If asked for a departmental code use 0000.

 The University of Massachusetts Amherst also accepts IELTS as a replacement for TOEFL.
 Official score reports must be received directly from the IELTS testing center with a British Council cover letter.
 IELTS scores are valid for two years from anticipated date of entrance.
 The minimum IELTS combined score required for admission is 6.5.

-Application materials not submitted electronically can mailed to:
+Application materials not submitted electronically can be mailed to:

 Graduate Student Service Center